 Direct-to-consumer (DTC) has taken off in a big way in the pandemic world, and it seems those buying preferences are here to stay.
 Previously, DTC was the realm of small, disruptive players in a stodgy old space.
 Now it seems that most companies have a thought to achieving this.
 These questions come with key questions about the technology underpinnings of how to get it done, and also the commercial questions of how to avoid the channel conflict mentioned above.

-In the next edition of this series, we’ll discuss the technology that creates these capabilities.
-Then, in the final edition, we’ll look at how to construct the commercials to avoid channel conflict.
+In the next edition of this series, we’ll discuss the technology that creates these capabilities and what to look for in a truly agnostic CPQ solution.